yazhinia/McDevol/README.md

 (i) McDevol finds contigs belonging to the same genome using a novel distance measure, defined as the posterior probability that the count profiles of contigs are drawn from the same distribution.

-(ii) It applies a simple agglomerative algorithm to get high purity clusters followed by merging clusters of the same genomic origin through density-based clustering to the increase the completeness.
+(ii) It applies a simple agglomerative algorithm to get high-purity clusters followed by merging clusters of the same genomic origin through density-based clustering to increase completeness.
 This approach is much simpler and faster than an iterative medoid clustering and expectation-maximization algorithm used by MetaBat2 and MaxBin2, respectively.

-(iii) It does not relying single-copy marker genes to refine clusters as done by other existing binners which results in over-estimation completeness and purity measures during CheckM evaluation.
+(iii) It does not rely on a set of single-copy marker genes to refine clusters as done by other existing binners which results in over-estimation completeness and purity measures during CheckM evaluation.

 Together, this tool is very fast, memory-efficient and less dependent on external tools.